Hammy McMillan Jr.: 2012–2017

-In his final two seasons of juniors, McMillan Jr. reached the semifinals and finals of the Scottish Junior Curling Championships, losing out to the Kyle Smith rink on both occasions.
-Despite this, McMillan Jr. was invited to join Team Smith at both the and 2013 World Junior Curling Championships as their alternate.
+In his final two seasons of juniors, McMillan reached the semifinals and finals of the Scottish Junior Curling Championships, losing out to the Kyle Smith rink on both occasions.
+Despite this, McMillan was invited to join Team Smith at both the and 2013 World Junior Curling Championships as their alternate.
 In 2012, the team went 7–2 through the round robin before losing the 3 vs. 4 page playoff game to Norway's Markus Høiberg.
 However, they avenged this loss in the bronze medal game when they defeated the same Norwegian team to finish third.
 In 2013, the team topped the round robin with an 8–1 record.
 They then beat Canada's Matt Dunstone in the 1 vs. 2 page playoff game and then defeated Russia's Evgeny Arkhipov to secure the gold medal.
 It was Scotland's first time winning the event since 1996.

-Although they did not win the Scottish junior championship, McMillan Jr. and his team of Grant Hardie, Jay McWilliam and Billy Morton found success on the men's tour during the 2012–13 season.
+Although they did not win the Scottish junior championship, McMillan and his team of Grant Hardie, Jay McWilliam and Billy Morton found success on the men's tour during the 2012–13 season.
 The team had two semifinals finishes at the 2012 Radisson Blu Oslo Cup and the 2012 Edinburgh International and a quarterfinal finish at the 2013 Mercure Perth Masters.
 The following season, the Dumfries rink continued their success with two more semifinal appearances at the Curling Masters Champéry and the Edinburgh International.
-After the team missed the playoffs at the 2014 Scottish Men's Curling Championship they disbanded, with McMillan Jr. joining the Tom Brewster rink at lead for the 2014–15 season.
+After the team missed the playoffs at the 2014 Scottish Men's Curling Championship they disbanded, with McMillan joining the Tom Brewster rink at lead for the 2014–15 season.
 The team, with third Glen Muirhead, second Ross Paterson and alternate Thomas Muirhead won three events in their first season together, the Swiss Cup Basel, the Curling Masters Champéry and the Dumfries Curling Challenge.
 They would miss out on the playoffs at the 2015 Scottish Men's Curling Championship, finishing with a 4–5 record.